epirus-io/epirus.github.io/docs/quickstart.md

 ## Project Creation

-After having created a new account, use the command `epirus new` to create a new project.
+After having created a new account, use the command `epirus new` to create a new Hello World blockchain application for Ethereum.
 Epirus will use sensible defaults for all the questions asked during the project setup process, so if you hit enter on each question, the output should be similar to the following:

 ``` shell
 $ epirus new